-I walked a lot during my Hong Kong trip: Here’s what I found
+I walked a lot during my Hong Kong trip—here’s what I found

 This brings me to my next point: Aside from the fact that I was on the MTR half the time, I was also walking a lot.
-Not only did this save me cash for food and souvenirs, it also gave me freedom to check out inner streets with the help of Google Maps.
+Not only did this save me cash for food and souvenirs, it also gave me freedom to check out the inner streets with the help of Google Maps.

 If you’re planning a trip to Hong Kong soon and want a quick guide on the places I went to or encountered while walking, check it out below.